Agnieszka Kotlarska (model): In popular culture

 Kotlarska was the main subject of the 2013 film Będę Cię kochał aż do śmierci.

 Kotlarska and the circumstances of her murder were namedropped in Episode 9047 of Coronation Street.

 Parts of the 2021 book Wenus umiera by freelance author Aleksander Sowa were, according to readers, based on Kotlarska's life and death.
 Kotlarska was also the subject of one chapter of the book Kryminalny Wrocław by Iza Michalewicz.

 Kotlarska and her family were also featured in a February 2023 report on the TVP1 newsmagazine Alarm!

 "AGA" Foundation

-The "AGA" Foundation" is a NGO founded in Kotlarska's hometown of Wrocław and is dedicated to providing assistance to victim of violence and victims of stalking and related psychological and physical violence.
+The Agnieszka Kotlarska Foundation, also known as AGA Foundation (Polish: Fundacja AGA) is an NGO founded in Kotlarska's hometown of Wrocław and is dedicated to providing assistance to victims of violence and victims of stalking and related psychological and physical violence.